 While employment disputes, copyright infringements, disputes between neighbors, stalking, and harassment are legitimate reasons to file a restraining order or injunction, domestic violence is the reason most are filed.
 It's important to note, regardless of the differences between an injunction and restraining order, if the court in Florida issues one, it is enforceable throughout the United States.

 The State of Florida has four basic types of restraining orders and injunctions.

-If you are currently in a dispute, negotiations may be performed between both parties’ attorneys before the dispute advances to the severity of a restraining order or injunction.
-Anyone facing a restraining order or injunction has the right to an attorney and a strong defense, and it’s advisable to contact a defense attorney as soon as possible.
+If you are currently in a dispute, negotiations may be performed between both parties' attorneys before the dispute advances to the severity of a restraining order or injunction.
+Anyone facing a restraining order or injunction, such as a stalking injuction has the right to an attorney and a strong defense, and it's advisable to contact a defense attorney as soon as possible.

 If you need to file a restraining order or injunction in Florida, a Petition must be filed with the County Clerk of Courts, and the Petition should be filed with all the pertinent information.
 A Florida attorney who works with restraining orders and injunctions has the legal knowledge to submit a thorough, solid Petition to the Clerk of Courts.
 Restraining orders can be filed online, mailed, or submitted in person at the County Clerk’s office (depending on your county’s protocols during the pandemic).

 All required forms must be submitted correctly with accurate, complete, and factual information.
 Once the Petition is submitted, the judge will decide on the temporary restraining order.
 If it's approved, the defendant will have to abide by the order pending the court hearing for an injunction.
 The courts will send you a date for the hearing, where you and your attorney will appear in front of the judge, along with the other party and their attorney, if they have one.